empires-security/aisp/modules/static-analysis/README.md

   - `json` (default): Outputs results in a JSON format.
   - `text`: Outputs results in a human-readable text format.

+## Output Integration

+The module generates standardized outputs designed for integration into the AI Secure Pipeline.
+Example fields include:

+- module: Identifies the scanning module (e.g., "StaticAnalysis").
+- file: The scanned file path.
+- status: The overall scan result (safe or unsafe).
+- issues: A list of detected issues with details.
+- metadata: Additional information like file_name and scan_time.

 ## Example

 ### JSON Output